 They took this job for the “money” that’s why.

 If I hear one more person complain to me about how “entitled” teachers are, how much teachers suck, I may scream.
 Do teachers have an easy job?
 No. Are they always right?
 NO. Are you?
 Pfffft.
 NAW.
 Teachers DO make mistakes because they ARE human.
 HUMAN people.

-Now, as a disclosure I am willing to tell you that not ALL teachers ARE equal.
-Some DO care more than others, like anything some are better at their job than others are, some have different methods and sometimes you may not like them.
-Some are straight up wrong but I am going to be honest with you.
+Now, as a disclosure, I am willing to tell you that not ALL teachers ARE equal.
+Some DO care more than others.
+Like anything, some are better at their job than others are.
+Some teachers have different methods and sometimes you may not like them.
+Some are straight-up wrong but I am going to be honest with you here.
 I have had a 90% success rate so far with my children and their teachers.
 There was that tiny 10% that at one time I didn’t agree with all the time, but I also did my absolute best to work with that teacher because after all that teacher was only there for a year of my child’s life and if we worked together, there was less resistance on all three ends, and the majority of the time, things were great and my child was learning.
-Now if someone is blatantly ignoring your child’s needs etc. That’s different.
+Now, if someone is blatantly ignoring your child’s needs etc. That’s different.

 10 Reasons Teachers Suck

 - They spend all day ensuring your Children are safe… as well as at least 20 other kids.